microsoft/vscode-wiki/How-to-Contribute.md

 ### Debugging
 Code has a multi-process architecture and your code is executed in different processes.

 The **render** process runs the UI code inside the Shell window.
-To debug code running in the **renderer** you can either use VS Code or the Chrome Developer Tools.
+To debug code running in the **render** you can either use VS Code or the Chrome Developer Tools.

 #### Using VSCode
 * Install the [Debugger for Chrome](https://marketplace.visualstudio.com/items/msjsdiag.debugger-for-chrome) extension.
 This extension will let you attach to and debug client side code running in Chrome.